HCC Veterans scholarships

 During Salute to Service Week presented by FMC Technologies, the Texans hold the annual Stars & Strikes Bowling event for 100 military members and their families from the USO, Wounded Warrior Project, and Lone Star Veterans Association.
 Texans players, Cheerleaders, Texans Ambassadors and Lady Texans join in as everyone enjoys an evening of bowling together.

 In 2015, during Salute to Service Week presented by FMC Technologies, the Texans hosted a barbecue at NRG Stadium for 200 troops and veterans in the Verizon West Club.
 Guests enjoyed lunch cooked by Texans tailgate teams with food donated by H-E-B which was served by the Lady Texans.
-After lunch, they were given the rare opportunity to tour NRG Stadium and take pictures on the field followed by a private Texans practice where they got to meet the team.
+After lunch, they were given the rare opportunity to visit a private Texans practice where they got to meet the team, take pictures, and get autographs.

 Salute to Service game presented by Bud Light

-Each season, the Texans host the Salute to Service game which honors members of our military.
-In 2014, the Texans hosted more than 300 service members at the annual game.
-Members of all five branches of the military held the Texas and U.S. flags during pre-game ceremonies, former Navy Seal and “Lone Survivor” Marcus Luttrell led the team out of the tunnel as the Homefield Advantage Captain, and President George H.W.
-Bush was honored as the Coin Toss Captain.
-The U.S. Army Chorus sang the National Anthem while “Challenger,” the free-flying American bald eagle, soared through the air.
-During halftime, TORO repelled with members of the military from the roof of the stadium to the field.
+Each season, the Texans host the Salute to Service game, which honors and celebrates members of our military.
+In 2015, the Texans hosted more than 300 service members and their families at the game.
+Members of all five branches of the military held the Texas and U.S. flags on the field during pre-game ceremonies; World War II vet Clyde Combs served as the Texans’ Homefield Advantage Captain; TORO repelled into the stadium with a U.S. flag as the Cheerleaders formed “U-S-A” on the field; and “Challenger,” the free-flying American bald eagle, soared through the air to land on the field during the national anthem.
+At halftime, fans were treated to a special performance by the U.S. Marine Corps Silent Drill Platoon.

 Operation FINALLY HOME